 Mac holds an MBA from the Graduate School of Management at University of California, Davis and a BS, Computer Science from CSU Monterey Bay.
 Mac is a fellow of the American Leadership Forum (Class XIX) and a member of Vistage.

-In his spare time, Mac sings, paints, travels, plays the piano, does CrossFit, and pursues his passion for photography and Italian cooking.
+In his spare time, Mac travels, plays the piano, sings, and does CrossFit.